wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 ### Known Issue Fixes

-Currently, the support for Echarts charting library is very comprehensive.
+Currently, the support for the ECharts charting library is very comprehensive.
 However, there are still some issues that need to be improved in some chart rendering, such as not supporting map display and incorrect image display in Skia rendering mode.
 We take these issues very seriously and will continue to work on fixing them. to provide a better chart presentation experience.

 ### ECharts GL Supported